Back to blog

 Common DQ File Violations and Penalties

 FMCSA auditors cite DQ file violations more frequently than almost any other compliance area.
-Here are the top 10, ranked by frequency:
+Here are the most common, ranked by frequency:

 1. No previous employer inquiry (391.23).
 Failure to investigate employment history with prior DOT-regulated employers.